Núria Perpinyà: Novels

 The first book of fiction by Perpinyà, Un bon error (A Good Mistake) related the life of a young man who moved to laboratory in London and fell in love with a black scientist.
 The protagonist, Joan Xammar, must overcome two obstacles: the one of gender and the one of race.

 A House to Compose (2001), is a story about a Pianist who was looking for a flat.
 In this novel about music, Perpinyà “dares to weave a multi-faceted plot”, and “while the protagonist passes through different kinds of housing – a garret, a duplex, an attic – (…) there is a kind of a musical whirlwind in her head”.
 The book had also an unusual structure: chained stories that ended up merging into a novel.
 The plot was the quête of the protagonist, Olivia Kesler, who was “a misanthrope of her art and a female Odysseus”.
 The novel is a crossword of genres and worlds: music, architecture and literature.
-A House to Compose is a harsh but comical critic to the architectonic dictatorship and suggested a romantic opposition between the artist and the society.
+A House to Compose is a harsh but comical critic to the architectonic dictatorship and suggests a romantic opposition between the artist and the society.
 The composer Olivia Kesler did not find her creative space in a society that was architectonically hostile to her.

 In the third novel by Perpinyà, Mistana (National Critics Prize 2005), the realism was abandoned and the author opted for a fantastic style.
 The book narrated a story about a meteorologist with mental disorders who fell into misfortune when he arrived at a phantasmal town called Mistana with an everlasting fog, inhabited by eccentric characters.
 An extreme climatology that evoked her home town, Lleida.
 The novel was “a tragedy about madness written in crescendo rhythm of delirious verses in prose” that has been labelled as “vertiginous and breathtaking” and as a “hypnotic and radical novel”.
 As Maria Dasca said, Mistana was “an unbridled fiction, tragic and comic at the same time” with a philosophical fog where “the things lose appearances and a man does not know who he is anymore”.